NguyenHongThaiii/cafe-springboot/README.md

 #Todo
-- add statistic
+- add statistic (later)
-- need to finish all services impl of all services (For Admin)
+- need to finish all services impl of all services (later)
 - Add notification feature for other features (Urgently)
-- handle issue when user interact but its just locked
+- handle issue when user interact but its just locked (later)
-- need to find what all of methods need @Transactional(rollbackOn = Exception.class)
+- need to find what all of methods need @Transactional(rollbackOn = Exception.class) (later)

 #Done
 - fix catch by user to by token (done)